VONJO can offer spleen volume reduction (SVR) when platelet counts drop in myelofibrosis (MF)1

 • These data are not included in the VONJO Prescribing Information

-Total symptom score (TSS) results for patients
+Total symptom score (TSS) for patients

-with platelet counts <50 x 109/L2
+who had MF with plt <50 x 109/L2

 Percentage of Patients Achieving ≥50% Reduction in TSS (Modified MFSAF v2.0) From Baseline to Week 24